 Foreign Study Program (FSP - German 29-31): see Programs in Berlin.
 Directed by Irene Kacandes

 German 1.
 Introductory German.
 Taught at 9S by Bruce Duncan and at 10 by Eric Miller.
 The 10 o'clock section will also use the x-hour on Thursday at 12.
 Introduction to written and spoken German.
 Intensive study of basic grammar and vocabulary through readings, oral and written drills, composition exercises, conversation, and practice in the virtual laboratory.
-Note: Textbook for the course is the 6th (sixth) edition of Deutsch: Na klar!, by Di Donato et al. Click here to see an almost-complete syllabus, at least for the 9S section.
+Note: Textbook for the course is the 6th (sixth) edition of Deutsch: Na klar!, by Di Donato et al. The syllabus for the 9S section, taught by Duncan, can be found here.
+The syllabus for Miller's section at 10 is here.

 German 2.
 Introductory German.
 Taught at 9S by Ellis Shookman.
 Continued intensive study of basic grammar and vocabulary through readings, oral and written drills, composition exercises, conversation, and practice in the virtual laboratory.
 Textbook for the course is the 6th (sixth) edition of Deutsch: Na klar!, by Di Donato et al.